stevegrunwell/write-some-docs/slides/conway.md

 Note:

+Damian Conway, Aussie member of the Perl community.

 As it was pointed out to me on Twitter, bad documentation can also be hate-mail from previous developers, though that usually comes in the form of terrible architecture.